3 min read 542 words

 Loading rolls onto film holder

-1. Get all materials set up Step Zero and arranged
+1. Get all materials set up step-zero and arranged

 2. Put everything inside dark bag